aziis98/binline/README.md

 }
 ```

-Just call `bline` from the shell to build everything
+Just call `binline` from the shell to build everything

 ## Going advanced